jfpuget/Kaggle/WebTrafficPrediction/README.md

 * create a /submissions directory under the Kaggle directory

-* create a /input directory under the Kaggle directrory, and download competition data stage 2 into it
+* create a /input directory under the Kaggle directory, and download competition data stage 2 into it

 * run the keras-kf-12-stage2-sept-10.ipynb notebook.
+This trains the base deep learning model and computes predictions from it.
 This should produce several files in the submissions directory, including:
      * keras_kf_12_stage2_sept_10_train.csv
      * keras_kf_12_stage2_sept_10_test.csv

 * The file keras_kf_12_stage2_sept_10_test.csv is my first submission.
 It scores 36.91121 and would have got the 4th rank overall.

+* run Pred_11-stage2-sept-10.ipynb notebook.
+This creates a median base dmodel and computes predictions out of it.
+It should produce files in the submissions directory, including:
+    * pred_10_stage2_sept_10_train.csv
+    * pred_10_stage2_sept_10_test.csv